-In 2020, the birth rate in the U.S. hit a record low with 3.6 million babies born — the lowest number since 1979.
+In 2020, the U.S. birth rate hit a record low with 3.6 million babies born.
+This is the lowest number since 1979.

-The birth rate in Arkansas tends to sit about five points higher than the national average.
-But the state is following the same downward trajectory as the rest of the country.
+Arkansas’ birth rate sits about five points higher than the national average, but is experiencing the same downward trend as the nation.

-From 2017-2019, demographers found Arkansas’ average Total Fertility Rate to be 1.87.
-That rate falls below the 2.1 replacement rate–meaning it’s not enough to replace the current population.
+From 2017-2019, Arkansas’ average Total Fertility Rate to be 1.87.
+This rate is below the 2.1 replacement rate.
+This means that the fertility rate is not enough to maintain the current population numbers.

 “We’re likely to see declining populations in many of Arkansas’ counties, because we’re below that replacement rate,” Economist Dr. Michael Pakko said.
 “And the migration patterns are such that more people are moving to certain areas of the state and out of the state.”

-The birth rate does vary across the state, with the lowest in Clark county at 1.40, and the highest in Chicot County at 2.49.
+The birth rate varies across the state.
+The lowest birth rate is in Clark County and is the highest in Chicot County.

-“We find a pattern around the world,” he said.
+“We find a pattern around the world,” Pakko said.
 “As countries develop, as incomes go up, as people have more discretion about the decisions in their life, the birth rate tends to decline.”

-“And eventually it also lowers the number of working-age adults who can support their elderly, retired parents through social security systems,” he said
+“And eventually it also lowers the number of working-age adults who can support their elderly, retired parents through social security systems,” Pakko said